 It’s also common to get oral thrush related to the treatment and to steroids.
 This usually appears as a white or discoloured coating on your tongue and the insides of your cheeks, and food often seems to taste differently.

-Less common side-effects can occur that affect other organs, such as the lungs, liver or kidneys.
+Chemotherapy can sometimes bring on less common side-effects.
+These might affect other organs, such as the lungs, liver or kidneys.

 Some of these cause symptoms, but others can only be detected by blood tests, which you’ll have during your treatment.
 Your oncologist will go through these possibilities with you.

 How many cycles of chemotherapy can you expect?

 If you’re about to have chemotherapy, or you’ve been told you’re not having it, you may wonder if this is usual in your situation.
 Find out with BRIAN’s Chemotherapy cycles insight, which you can filter to make it relevant to you.